DiskFixer removal instructions

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-OneSafe PC Cleaner, The PC Power, Full System Care are a few other PUAs similar to DiskFixer.
-These apps rarely look suspicious, they appear legitimate and ordinary.
-They entice users into installation with a wide array of "useful" and "advantageous" functions.
-However, the advertised features rarely work as promised and in most cases - they are utterly nonoperational.
-Functionality is irrelevant, when the only purpose of all unwanted content is to generate revenue for its developers.
-It is not designed with user convenience in mind and has no true value to them.
-Instead of delivering on any promises, PUAs force-open untrustworthy/malicious pages, run intrusive ad campaigns, hijack browsers and gather vulnerable data.
+OneSafe PC Cleaner, The PC Power, and Full System Care are examples of other PUAs similar to DiskFixer.
+These often seem legitimate and normal.
+They entice users to install with a wide array of "useful" functions, however, the advertised features rarely work as promised and, in most cases, are nonoperational.
+The only purpose of this unwanted content is to generate revenue for the developers and is not designed with user convenience in mind.
+Rather than delivering any real value, PUAs force-open untrustworthy/malicious pages, run intrusive ad campaigns, hijack browsers and gather vulnerable data.

 How did potentially unwanted applications install on my computer?

-DiskFixer can be downloaded form its official download webpage.
-Promotional sites are not the only way that PUAs spread.
-They can also be downloaded/installed alongside other content.
+DiskFixer can be downloaded from its official download web page.
+Yet, promotional sites are not the only way that PUAs proliferate.
+They can also be downloaded/installed together with other content.
 "Bundling" is the term used to describe this deceptive marketing tactic of pre-packing regular programs with unwanted or malicious additions.
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, used pre-set options) - increase the risk of unintentionally allowing bundled content onto systems.
-When clicked on, intrusive adverts cam execute scripts, designed to download/install PUAs without user consent.
+Rushing download/installation processes (e.g. ignoring terms, skipping steps, using pre-set options) increases the risk of unintentionally allowing bundled content onto systems.
+When clicked, intrusive ads can execute scripts designed to download/install PUAs without users' consent.

-It is highly recommended to always research content to verify its legitimacy, prior to downloading/installing it.
-Only trustworthy and verified download channels should be used.
-Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar sources are considered to be untrustworthy; therefore, they are advised against use.
-Unreliable download channels are far more likely to offer deceptive and/or bundled software.
-When downloading/installing, users are urged to read terms, study all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features and so on.
-Intrusive ads typically appear ordinary and harmless, however once they are clicked - they redirect to questionable pages (e.g. pornography, adult-dating, gambling and others).
-In case of encounters with such advertisements/redirects, users are advised to inspect the device and immediately remove all dubious applications and/or browser extensions/plug-ins.
+Research all content to verify its legitimacy, prior to downloading/installing.
+Use only trustworthy and verified download channels.
+Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting websites, third party downloaders and similar sources are untrustworthy and should be avoided.
+Untrusted download channels are far more likely to offer deceptive and/or bundled software.
+When downloading/installing, read the terms, study all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features and so on.
+Intrusive ads typically seem normal and harmless, however, once clicked, they can redirect to dubious pages (e.g. pornography, adult-dating, gambling and others).
+If you encounter these advertisements/redirects, inspect the device and immediately remove all dubious applications and/or browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.